libreddit/libreddit/README.md

 ### D) GitHub Releases

 If you're on Linux and none of these methods work for you, you can grab a Linux binary from [the newest release](https://github.com/spikecodes/libreddit/releases/latest).
-Currently Libreddit does not have Windows or MacOS binaries but those will be available soon.
+Currently, Libreddit does not have Windows or macOS binaries but those will be available soon.

 ## Deployment